BHueffmeierTalus/jspp_test_restaurants/README.md

 ## What is this?

-This is a repo with recommedatinos of restaurants.
+This is a repo with recommendations of restaurants.